mcroteau/Today/README.md

 Today is an Open Source business application dedicated managing People, Places and Organizations.

-Feel free to fork and run on your own to check it out.
+Feel free to clone and run on your own to check it out.

 ## Run
+* install openjdk
 * clone repo
 * cd into Sequence
 * run project